ramses-tech/ramses/docs/source/relationships.rst

 To set up relationships fields of types ``foreign_key`` and ``relationship`` are used. ``foreign_key`` field is not required when using ``nefertari_mongodb`` engine and is ignored.

-For this tutorial we are going to use example of users and stories.
-In this example we have OneToMany relationships betweed User and Story: One user may have many stories but story has only one owner.
-Check the end of the tutorial for a complete example of RAML file and schemas.
+For this tutorial we are going to use the example of users and stories.
+In this example we have a OneToMany relationship betweed ``User`` and ``Story``.
+One user may have many stories but each story has only one owner.
+Check the end of the tutorial for the complete example RAML file and schemas.

 Example code is the very minimum needed to explain the subject.
 We will be referring to the examples along all the tutorial.